 Employee advocacy as a marketing strategy can humanise your brand, helping to build trust with your customers.
 However, it must be optional, not mandatory, in order for it to be authentic.
 Teaching your employees how to build a personal brand will be more effective than forcing them to say nice things about you.

 Influencer marketing has been around for a few years now and there’s no sign of it going anywhere anytime soon.
+We predict is will continue to be one of the most important marketing trends in 2023.
 However, the types of influencer marketing campaigns that consumers are looking for are more important than ever.

 Rather than focusing on quantity, brands should be thinking about the quality of their influencer campaigns by focusing on building long-term influencer relationships and working with influencers who share their values and audience demographics.